quirozcj/monococcum_introgressions/README.md

-# We used two methods to detect Introgressions from *T. monococcum* into domesticated wheat.
+# Scripts used in the publication ***"Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat"***

-Scripts used in the publication ***"Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat"***
+## We used two methods to detect Introgressions from *T. monococcum* into domesticated wheat.

 ## Our firts method involves a *k*-mer mapping based approach.
 ```